About Lincolnville Boat Club

 We go sailing anyway!
 This is always your first option (so long as there is no lightning).
 Rain is a downer but it’s not going to melt us, so out to the lake we go.
 Understanding that nobody wants to be cold and wet for hours you can expect a longer than usual “instruction” time under the band stand before and after sailing.
 As an aside, frequently the lake water is warmer and you’ll find the kids swimming to warm up.

-There is lots to learn about sailing that can be taught off the water.
+There is lots to learn that can be taught off the water.
 These include learning to tie knots, determining who has the rights of way on the water, reading maps, interpreting the wind, communications between crew, racing techniques, etc. We purposefully put this off for rainy days.

 Parents certainly have the prerogative to keep their kids home for a day–we’ll understand.